TAFMEDS

 Week 1 Goals:

-• Measurement fluency: 25+ correct per minute
+• Data Collection fluency: 25+ correct per minute

-• Assessment fluency: 20+ correct per minute
+• Behavior Assessment fluency: 20+ correct per minute

 • Practice question accuracy: 70%+

-• Week 2: Skill Acquisition Deep Dive
+• Week 2: Behavior Acquisition Deep Dive

 DayMorningAfternoonEvening